-Which of the Caribbean Islands is best?
-I get asked this question a lot by traveling families.
+So now that you see how many choices you have, the question becomes, which island is best for your family?
+I get asked this question a lot by traveling parents.
 My answer is always, “it depends.”
-It does.
-Because every family likes different things.
+Because it does.
+Every family likes different things.
 My family doesn’t like giant resorts or kids clubs, but I know families who love them.

-So it’s really about what you want to do.
+It’s really about what you want to do.
 Just rotate between the beach and pool?
-Or do you want to explore a culture?
+Explore a culture?
+Hike?
 Do you want to be in a private place, or a party place?

 There really is a lot of variety in the Caribbean.
 And at least one island (and probably several) will be a good fit for your family.

 I haven’t been to every island, but I’ve gotten around.
 So I feel like I can speak with some authority.
-While not every Caribbean island is included in this list, I hope it will help with your decision making.
+While not every Caribbean island is included in this list – and I’m not mentioning islands that are still hurricane battered – I hope it will help with your decision making.

 Not Too Expensive: Jamaica and Aruba

-One of the best value hotels in the Caribbean is Jewel Runaway Bay Resort in Jamaica.
+The Caribbean can be expensive.
+One of the best value hotels I’ve found in the Caribbean is Jewel Runaway Bay Resort in Jamaica.
 (Read my review here.)

-A mid-sized all-inclusive, it includes a new water park, no competition for pool chairs or restaurant reservations, very nice staff, and an adjacent farm with horses that the kids can brush and ride, nighttime laser tag, a teen room with Xbox, and nice pools and beach.
+A mid-sized all-inclusive, it includes a new water park, no competition for pool chairs or restaurant reservations, very nice staff, and an adjacent farm with horses that the kids can brush and ride, nighttime laser tag, a teen room with Xbox, and a decent beach (we stood in waist-high water and fed the fish each morning).
 It’s in an isolated town, and not super fancy, but it’s comfortable, clean and well worth the money.

 While parts of Aruba have a wild spring break party vibe, we found a good balance (and good value) at the Aruba Marriott (Read my story about Aruba here).
-It’s one of those resorts where you don’t need to leave, because everything you need is on-site.
-Also, I’ve been heard raves about Aruba’s new Phillips Animal Garden, a zoo that’s great for younger children.
+It’s one of those resorts where you don’t need to leave, because everything you need is on-site, although it feels more American than Aruban.
+Also, I’ve been heard raves about Aruba’s Phillips Animal Garden, a zoo that’s great for younger children.

 If You Like All-Inclusives: Dominican Republic and Riviera Maya

-I routinely see great deals to all-inclusives at these places at Costco Travel, TravelZoo.com, amd Booking.com.
+I routinely see great deals to all-inclusives at these places at Costco Travel, TravelZoo.com, and Booking.com.
 The creme de la creme of all-inclusives for families are the Beaches Resorts in Jamaica and Turks & Caicos.
-While on the pricey side, the family activities they offer (a DJ scratch class!) are amazing.
-Cosmopolitan TravelingMom gave a great rundown of what the resort offers, and what are worthwhile add-ons.
+While pricey, the family activities they offer (a DJ scratch class!) are amazing.

-If You Don’t Like Touristy Places: St. Kitts, Tortola and St. John
+If You Don’t Like Touristy Places: St. Kitts and St. Lucia

 When I’m on vacation, I don’t want to be with crowds.
 I don’t want to be near ports where massive cruise ships dock.
 I want to feel like I’m away.
-That’s one of the reasons I love these Caribbean Islands.
-On St. Kitts, I can’t say enough good things about Ottley’s, a property that’s not on the beach, but has a really warm, homey feel to it (plus an awesome restaurant).
+In St. Kitts, you’ll find a friendly, unique island with a UNESCO World Heritage site, a train that circles the island, batik fabric makers, gorgeous beaches and more.
+I can’t say enough good things about Ottley’s Plantation Inn, a property that’s not on the beach, but has a really warm, homey feel (plus an awesome restaurant).
 My review of the hotel is here, and my list of family-friendly things to do in St. Kitts is here.